-The Hypothermia Alert is activated when the temperature falls to 32° Fahrenheit, and is deactivated when the temperature rises above 32° Fahrenheit.
-When the Hypothermia Alert is activated, all shelters in DC remain open during the day and additional shelter capacity is created, described in the map below as “Hypothermia/Cold Emergency Alert Night Shelters.”
+The Hypothermia Alert is activated when the temperature falls to 32° Fahrenheit.
+It is deactivated when the temperature rises above 32° Fahrenheit.
+When the Hypothermia Alert is activated, all shelters in DC remain open during the day.
+Also, additional shelter capacity is created, described in the map below as "Hypothermia/Cold Emergency Alert Night Shelters."

 Last year DC implemented a Cold Emergency Alert.
 A Cold Emergency Alert is activated when the temperatures falls or is forecasted to fall to: